 by Veronica Fern-McElarney, Stanford Univ

 TBI affects over 1.4 million Americans annually.
-The leading cause is falls, followed by motor vehicle crashes.
-Moreover, blasts are a leading cause for active duty military personnel.
+The leading cause of TBI is falls, followed by motor vehicle crashes.
+Moreover, blasts are a leading cause for active-duty military personnel.
 Called the “signature injury” of the Iraq War, some accounts estimate that up to 60% of injuries related to roadside bombs in Iraq are TBIs.
 Symptoms include memory loss and communication problems; even worse, perhaps, are the behavioral and psychological ramifications.
-Formerly balanced, responsible and mature adults may become impulsive, irrational, and depressed.
+Formerly balanced, responsible, and mature adults may become impulsive, irrational, and depressed.

 Maney was treated one year after his injury using the Harch-prescribed HBOT protocol at George Washington University Hospital.
 Describing his experience, Maney said, “The treatments are easy if one doesn’t have a problem with claustrophobia.
 Initially, I watched television during the [one-hour] dives but as I got more accustomed to the dives, I frequently napped.”

 Maney said that his wife noticed improvements in his cognition following 8-12 dives, while he observed improvements after 12-14 dives.
 After 20 dives, his friends commented that he seemed more socially engaged.
 “From my experience, I believe that HBOT should be the foundational treatment for all soldiers with a TBI.
 It’s really disappointing that some military medical practitioners decline to recognize the documented scientific advances, possibilities, and results of HBOT.
 The TBI wounded and their families need effective treatment now.”